drmathias/developmomentum/src/input/blog/building_a_web_farm_with_docker_and_raspberry_pi.md

 DocumentName: building_a_web_farm_with_docker_and_raspberry_pi
-Title: Building a Web Farm with Docker and Raspberry Pi
+Title: Building a Web Farm With Docker and Raspberry Pi
 Description: This was inspired by the fact that the Raspberry Pi launch site was hosted on a Raspberry Pi web farm.
 Follow this guide to have a go at building a small, cheap, but very powerful web farm, that is suitable for serving your website to tens of thousands of visitors per day.
 Published: 2019-08-10
-Updated: 2019-04-03
+Updated: 2019-08-10
 ---
 ![Rasperry Pi Web Farm](../assets/images/blog/823a7764-af7c-4687-a42e-bd70768068ab-w1920-h1440.jpg)